vaughnteegarden/slate/source/includes/_productmanager.md

         ENVIRONMENT).getRezolveSession().getProductManager();

         // get single category
-        String categoryId = "123";
+		// note: in practice you would pass in category object returned by getCategories method Category category = new Category();
         String merchantId = "123";
-        myProductManager.getCategory(this, merchantId, categoryId, this); //first this is context, second this is productInterface
+        myProductManager.getCategory(merchantId, category, this); // "this" is productInterface }
-    }

     @Override